trevorgrayson/development-game/README.md

 # development

+Welcome to `The Game.`

-This starts with a single commit, and is the worst hello world game ever.
+It starts with a single commit; the worst hello world game ever.
 But if you can program, or you can hack it, you can make it a little bit better.

 The game itself isn't important at this point, but it should be fun.